eddelbuettel/oce/installation.md

 install.packages("oce")
 ```

-## Pre-compiled development version (normal users)
+## Pre-compiled development version

-About once per week, `oce` is compiled for MSWindows and for OS X.
+Occasionally, `oce` is compiled for MSWindows and for OS X.
 The results are stored at [a Dropbox
 site](https://www.dropbox.com/sh/awlz31v1jj7w0ct/620Tf2ZkGz).
 Visit that site
 and the appropriate subdirectory (`osx` or `windows`),